 - Companies with strong omnichannel engagement retain 89% of their customers (source)

 As a local business, it’s more important than ever to have an online presence.
 Users often compare products online before heading in-store to purchase them.
-Still, other users might prefer to shop local and purchase online, while others solely prefer the in-store experience.
+Still, other users might prefer to shop locally and purchase online, while others solely prefer the in-store experience.

 Whatever the case, the advantage of having both an in-store and online clientele is that your business can cater to baby boomers, millennials and Gen Zers alike.